ytakefuji/tsico2/README.md

 Enter the end year-month (e.g. 2023-3): 2014-3

-The result will be poped on the screen.
+The result will be popped on the screen.

 <img src="2007-3-2014-3.png" width=640 height=480>